faynt0/wakey-wakey-LAN/README.md

 Wakey Wakey LAN is an Android application designed to wake up devices on your local network using Wake-on-LAN (WOL).
 It is optimized for Android TV (Leanback) and provides a simple way to manage and wake your computers or servers.

+(Created for private use so severly untested)

 ## Features

 - **Network Scanning**: Automatically discover devices on your local network using ARP scanning.
 - **Device Management**: Save discovered devices with custom names for easy access.
 - **One-Click Wake**: Send "Magic Packets" to wake up devices instantly.
-- **Home Screen Shortcuts**: Create shortcuts on your Android home screen to wake specific devices without opening the full app.
+- **Shortcuts**: Create shortcuts on your Android home screen or apps like Button Mapper to wake specific devices without opening the full app.
 - **Android TV Optimized**: Full support for Leanback UI and D-pad navigation, making it perfect for your TV.

 ## Getting Started